 The Master of Education program curriculum is highly personalized around your goals as an educator.
-You can also select from a number of educational tracks within the program, each of which prepares you thoroughly for a different specialization:
+You get to select from a number of tracks within the program, each of which thoroughly prepares you for a different specialization.

 Adult Learning Emphasis

 Sharpen your skills and expertise in adult education.
 This emphasis provides an incredible foundation for future corporate trainers, higher-education leaders, and teachers in other education programs for adults.
 You’ll improve and elevate your current teaching practice while gaining unique skills specific to this student demographic.